GuangchenJ/progressbar/README.md

 ## Notes

-To use the bar in parallelized loops call `progressbar::update` in a critical section.
+To use the bar in parallelized loops call `ProgressBar::Update` in a critical section.
 With [OpenMP](http://www.openmp.org) this can be achieved with the following structure:
 ```cpp